xonixx/xonixx.github.io/self-update.md

 Probably, the most correct one is to maintain a separate file (like a text file or JSON) on our own server with a list of all releases and their versions.

-I didn't want to put this in place right now because the (maintenance) complexity of this solution would be much higher than the current scale of the project.
+I didn't want to go this route right now because the maintenance complexity of this solution would be much higher than the current scale of the project.

 Another option would be to use the GitHub API to get the latest release version.

-I did try this approach, but the main obstacle here appeared to be the aggressive rate limiting applied by GitHub.
+I did try this approach, but the main obstacle here appeared to be the aggressive [rate limiting applied by GitHub](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).

 Let me demonstrate.

 At first, [I tried](https://github.com/xonixx/makesure/commit/8c645e3a67f76e369117702211fee607f95be327) to get the latest commit hash and use it to reliably fetch the most recent (not stale) version of the file.

 Quickly I realized my [self-update integration test](https://github.com/xonixx/makesure/blob/main/tests/200_update.tush) breaks in GitHub Actions (unfortunately, logs are expired, so cannot show).
-In my pipeline I run this test multiple times to cover different OSes and different AWK versions.
+In my pipeline I run the test suit over multiple OSes in parallel.

 It's important to note that I could do a compromise and exclude the test from the CI pipeline.
 It's unlikely that rate limiting will be triggered for final users.
 Unlikely, but not impossible.
 What if users sit inside a corporate network (i.e. behind a single IP) and decide to update the utility simultaneously?